Congratulations on your decision to pursue PEER for your project!

 Recertification (optional, fees apply):

-Recertification is required at least once every five years from the date in which the project achieved initial certification to maintain a current PEER certification.
+Recertification is required at least once every three years from the date in which the project achieved initial certification to maintain a current PEER certification.
 We encourage you to register for recertification as soon as possible upon achieving initial certification as projects will be held to the version of the rating system that is open for registration on the date the project registers for recertification.
 Failure to submit a recertification application within this timeframe will cause PEER certification to expire.